-During fiscal year 2022 no risks occurred which required changes in the risk management process.
-For fiscal year 2023 we assume that challenges from COVID 19 and supply chain constraints continue to ease.
-Based on the latest risk review as of 30 September 2022 the risks with a high level of exposure in the different categories were:
+During fiscal year 2023 no risks occurred which required changes in the risk management process.
+For fiscal year 2024 the challenges from COVID 19 are completely implemented in our normal business operation and we assume that supply chain constraints continue to stay eased to a manageable level.
+Based on the latest risk review as of 30 September 2023 the risks with a high level of exposure in the different categories were: